appunite/mockery/README.md

 * It does not require to pass modules as function parameter

-  You won't lose any compilation warning
+  You won't lose any compilation warnings

 * It does not allow to mock non-existent function

   It checks if original module exports function you are trying to mock

-* It does not allow any test to interfere with other tests
+* Mock created in one test doesn't interfere with other tests

-  Most of data is stored in process dictionary
+  Most of mock data is stored in process dictionary

 ## Installation